jeffwnelson/reinvent-scraper/readme.md

 ./reinvent.sh <m3u8 url> <filename>
 ```

 Locate M3U8 URL by visiting desired AWSEVENTS video, opening console and inspecting "Network" for ".m3u8" files.
-There is a ".m3u8" file for each stream. (usually several due to player quality options.
-1080p/720p, etc...)
+This script will attempt to use a "master.m3u8" file to pull the stream from and ensure the best quality of video is downloaded.

 Filenames can include spaces, just encapsulate with quotes.